 Equity in Athletics Disclosure Act

 Each year, SWC submits a federally mandated Equity in Athletic Report (EAR), which includes demographic, expense and revenue information on its intercollegiate athletic program.
-Copies of this report are available a the School of Health, Exercise Science, Athletics and Applied Technology or by accessing a Department of Education's Equity in Athletics website.
+Copies of this report are available a the School of Health, Exercise Science, Athletics and Applied Technology or by accessing Southwestern College's information on the Department of Education's Equity in Athletics website.

 Campus Security Report